Table of Contents

 Centered around the term cognitive, meaning “to recognize,” cognitive therapy helps you develop a clear understanding of your own thoughts, moods, and expectations.
 The goal of cognitive therapy is to identify your false beliefs and change them to reflect a more positive outlook.
 In doing so, this form of therapy aims to lessen the negative impact of stressful situations by minimizing the importance you attach to the issues in your life.

 Behavioral therapy functions under the belief that human behavior is learned and can be unlearned or relearned.
-The focus of behavioral therapy is to find out if your behaviors intensify the problems in your life.
-After that, you and your therapist work together to change your problematic behavioral habits.
+The focus of behavioral therapy is to find out which behaviors contribute to the problems in your life.
+Afterwards, you and your therapist work to change your unwanted behavioral habits.

-By integrating the practices found in cognitive and behavioral therapy, CBT provides an engaging environment to help you change your thoughts and behaviors for the better.
+By integrating cognitive and behavioral therapy practices, CBT provides an engaging environment to help you change your thoughts and behaviors for the better.

 CBT’s therapy approach includes: